Is Fan Fiction Even Legal? Should I Finally Publish My Star Wars Novella?

 A young couple facing marital strife.
 A plot to use chemical warfare against the Jedi.
 A new dark Prince of the Sith.
 All this and more can be found in "Anakin's Quest: Book 1, Fatal Vengeance" penned in 2006 and available nowhere books are sold.

-My 25,000 word Star Wars novella lives in only two places: my computer and a decades-old flash drive — a flash drive that also contains three other childhood manuscripts:
+My 25,000 word Star Wars novella lives in only two places: my computer and a decades-old flash drive — a flash drive that also contains several other manuscripts from my childhood:

 - "Anakin's Quest: Book 2" (Eternally unfinished.)